Terranovax/cdk-ecr-action-repo/README.md

-# cdk-github-actions-examples
+# ECR Action Repo

-AWS CDK examples utilizing Github Actions
+A sample project that deploys to AWS ECR + GCP Container Registry on new tagged Github releases